UniMath/agda-unimath/src/foundation-core/function-extensionality.lagda.md

   htpy-eq : f ＝ g → f ~ g
 ```

-is an equivalence is an equivalence for any function `g` of the same type.
+is an equivalence for any function `g` of the same type.

 ```agda
 module _